'Supergirl' Showrunners Promise 'Better Days' Ahead for Supercorp

 If the first seven episodes of the final season of “Supergirl” have shown us anything, it’s that Lena Luthor (Katie McGrath) was always meant to be part of the Super Friends.
 The good news is she’s here now, and thanks to a classic older sister pep talk from Alex Danvers (Chyler Leigh), Lena isn’t going anywhere.
 And now that Kara’s been rescued, Lena will have her best friend back — with no drama attached, according to the showrunners.

-Sadly, Kara (Melissa Benoist) didn’t get an on-screen reunion with everyone in the mid-season finale.
-When she and Zor-El (Jason Behr) made it to the ship, Kara ran straight into the arms of her sister.
-“I got you,” Alex reassured her before the episode cut to black.
-According to David Harewood, who plays J’onn J’onzz and also directed the episode, there was actually a group hug between Kara, Alex and J’onn, but that scene got cut.

-Obviously, we’ll see Kara back with her friends when “Supergirl” returns for the back half of its season in August.
-And when Kara and Lena — or Supercorp, as they’ve come to be known — do get a proper reunion, the arguing will be done and things will be much different than they were before.

-“We’re looking at better days,” showrunner Robert Rovner told TheWrap.
+“We’re looking at better days,” showrunner Robert Rovner told TheWrap in an interview conducted April 8.
 “Lena apologized to Kara in the season opener, and she goes about the first part of the season making amends for that, and is vital to the team in terms of helping them get Supergirl back.
 And so once Supergirl’s back, it’s their friendship, and [Lena’s] part of the team.
 So we’re not going back.”

 Co-showrunner Jessica Queller echoed Rovner’s sentiments, both agreeing that the super friends are “El Mayarah always,” despite Lena’s initial fear that she doesn’t belong.

-Note: This article was updated to clarify when the interview took place.